mitmproxy/mitmproxy/release/README.md

 - Verify that the compiled mitmweb assets are up-to-date.
 - Verify that all CI tests pass.
 - Verify that `mitmproxy/version.py` is correct.
 Remove `.dev` suffix if it exists.
-- Tag the release and push to Github.
+- Tag the release and push to GitHub.
   - `git tag v4.0.0`
   - `git push origin v4.0.0`
 - Wait for tag CI to complete.

 ### GitHub Releases

-- Create release notice on Github [here](https://github.com/mitmproxy/mitmproxy/releases/new) if not already auto-created by the tag.
+- Create release notice on GitHub [here](https://github.com/mitmproxy/mitmproxy/releases/new) if not already auto-created by the tag.
 - We DO NOT upload release artifacts to GitHub anymore.
 Simply add the